'Disappointed' Djokovic deported from Australia

 “I spoke earlier to Novak Djokovic after the decision and I encouraged him.
 We look forward to seeing him return to his country, where he is always welcome,” the president added.

-Many Australians -- who have suffered prolonged lockdowns and border restrictions -- believe the player gamed the system to dodge vaccine entry requirements.

-The case has been seized on by culture warriors in the roiling debate over vaccines and how to handle the pandemic.
+More immediately, he is likely to be trailed by questions about his conduct that the court hearings unearthed.

-The tennis ace contracted COVID-19 in mid-December -- allowing for the medical exemption -- and, according to his own account, failed to isolate despite knowing he was positive.
+It emerged the tennis ace contracted COVID-19 in mid-December and, according to his own account, failed to isolate despite knowing he was positive.

 Public records show he attended a stamp unveiling and a youth tennis event, and granted a media interview around the time he got tested and his latest infection was confirmed.